-Urine incontinence, or the involuntary leakage of urine, is a common symptom that affects 1 in 4 women.
-Prevalence of this problem increases with age, as up to 75 percent of women above age 65 report urine leakage.
-A woman's physical, social and psychological well-being is adversely impacted.
+Urine incontinence, or the involuntary leakage of urine, is a common symptom that affects 50% of adult women.
+Prevalence of this problem increases with age, as up to 75% of women over 65 report urine leakage.
+A woman's physical, social and psychological well-being is negatively impacted.
 Quality of life at home and in the workplace may deteriorate.

-Despite being a common problem, only 45 percent of women who experience weekly urine incontinence episodes discuss the problem with their providers.
+Despite being a common problem, only 25% to 61% of women who experience weekly urine incontinence episodes discuss the problem with their health care teams.
 Some women may find it too embarrassing to discuss symptoms, while others may think it is normal for them to experience incontinence after childbirth or with aging.

-Urine incontinence is not a singular issue; rather, it is caused by several factors.
-A myriad of factors often coexist, and increase the severity of symptoms and complexity of treatment.
+Urine incontinence is not a singular issue; rather, it's caused by several factors.
+Many factors often coexist and increase the severity of symptoms and complexity of treatment.

 The two most common types of urine incontinence are stress incontinence and urge incontinence.
 A combination of both also can occur and is called mixed incontinence.